Live the High Life,

 • 4,000 square-foot fitness center

-• Covered heated pool
+• Covered pool

 • Tennis courts